emberjs/website/source/blog/2018-08-31-the-ember-times-issue-62.md

 });
 ```

-There is also some proposals regarding `owner` APIs such as `owner.lookup()` and `owner.factoryFor()` which have also become more explicit.
+There are also some proposals regarding `owner` APIs such as `owner.lookup()` and `owner.factoryFor()` which have also become more explicit.

 All in all this, **very well written**, RFC is a great chance to learn about possible changes to Ember and the Module Unification structure.
-If you have any concerns or questions feel free to ask in the [RFC issue](https://github.com/emberjs/rfcs/pull/367) and join in on the conversation.
+If you have any concerns or questions feel free to ask in the [RFC issue](https://github.com/emberjs/rfcs/pull/367) and join in on the conversation by visiting `#st-module-unification` on the Ember.js Community Slack.

 This RFC is not complete and is a bit rough around the edges but it is a step in the right direction and will hopefully be finalized soon so that we can start using it in an Ember version in the near future.